NTI-Gymnasiet-Nacka/ett-vardagligt-problem-unikhex/README.md

 At this point in time i havn't decided that if its going to be a website or an easy to build app.

+## *Updates*

+The prptype for the app has benn generated.
+I will need to fix all the addresses the notifaication is coming from and to where it is headed.
+At the same time clarify in what intervals this updates should be happening.

+In the future updates i will ask my colleagues for suitable API's for this project.

 ## *License*

 [MIT](https://choosealicense.com/licenses/mit/)